ashleymaeconard/TIMEOR/README_Docker.md

 # To build Docker image:

-docker build -t timeor_conda_env .
+docker build -t timeor_env .

 # To run Docker image:

-docker run -p 9111:3838 timeor_conda_env
+docker run -p 9111:3838 timeor_env

 # In this example, R Shiny will be running on port 9111